jsa2/kql/combined/spnToAzureIP.md

 https://fn-azip-28667.azurewebsites.net/api/content/blob.json

+✅ - The function is based on following API https://docs.microsoft.com/en-us/rest/api/virtualnetwork/service-tags/list

 ✅ - This is just a poc.
 So For any serious use, I would use similar function on timer, and make output binding of Azure Storage.
-The timer could follow then similar update cadence, as the MS hosted file.
+The timer could follow then similar update cadence, as the MS hosted file (this is HTTP trigger, so it is updated on each request, if there are updates)

 ⚠️ - Do not use this function in any production environment